Focus on Economic Data: U.S. Employment and the Unemployment Rate, January 2013

 Figure 1, below, shows the key U.S. labor market data for December, 2012, and January, 2013.

-[Teacher Note: Be sure the students can define the key labor market concepts.
-Use the BLS Glossary, www.bls.gov/bls/glossary.htm .]
+Students: Be sure you can can define the key labor market concepts.
+Use the BLS Glossary, www.bls.gov/bls/glossary.htm .

 "The number of unemployed persons, at 12.3 million, was little changed in January.
 The unemployment rate was 7.9 percent and has been at or near that level since September 2012."